xxsahanaxx/MotionSimilarityAndMedicineTakingRecognition/medicine_taking/README.md

 ---

 **RNN:**
 - A standard LSTM is used.
-Note that you need GPU/CUDA support if you would like to run CUDnnLSTM layers in the model.
+- The model is using LSTM in the build_model(), Note that you need GPU/CUDA support if you would like to run CUDnnLSTM layers in the model.
-- Finally, the LSTM network is trained to distinguish between your desired class1 and 2 videos.
+- Finally, the LSTM network is trained to distinguish between your desired water drinking and taking medicine videos.

 ## Running Inference
 - Install all the required Python dependencies: